junxit/us-congress-code/title-16/chapter-2/sec-538a.md

 ## Source credit

 (Pub.
 L. 88–657, § 8, as added Pub.
 L. 117–58, div.
 D, title VIII, § 40801(a), Nov.
 15, 2021, 135 Stat.
 1094.)

+## Notes

+### Statutory Notes and Related Subsidiaries

+### Wage Rate Requirements

+For provisions relating to rates of wages to be paid to laborers and mechanics on projects for construction, alteration, or repair work funded under div.
+D or an amendment by div.
+D of Pub.
+L. 117–58, including authority of Secretary of Labor, see section 18851 of Title 42, The Public Health and Welfare.